getodk/docs/odk1-src/form-audit-log.rst

 Audit logs can be reviewed in Aggregate and downloaded for further analysis using Briefcase.

-In Aggregate 1.5.0+, audit logs can be viewed by clicking on the media icon in the :tc:`meta audit` column on the Submissions page:
+In Aggregate 1.5.0+, audit logs can be viewed by clicking on the media icon in the :th:`meta audit` column on the Submissions page:

 .. image:: /img/form-audit-log/audit-media-icon.png
   :alt: The Aggregate submissions page with a form that has an audit log.
 The media icon in the meta audit column is circled.